 Topical creams are probably the closest to a guaranteed beard booster.
 However come with their own draw-backs.
 They may be a good fit for the man who is truly committed to growing a beard or a guy who wants to boost his beard for a special occasion like an upcoming wedding.

-Pro Tip: If you're dealing with a patchy beard, a topical solution like Rogaine or Minoxidil may help it fill-in, but only as long as you stay consistent with usage with the beard growth product you choose.
+Pro Tip: If you’re dealing with a patchy beard, a topical solution like Rogaine or Minoxidil may help it fill-in, but only as long as you stay consistent with usage.

 Should I trim my beard to help with beard growth?

 In your newly-bearded excitement, you might be tempted to grab out the trimmers and get to work shaping it immediately.
 However Picone advises, “one mistake most men make is that they try to trim and shape their beard themselves.
 It is best not to try and shape your beard until you have one to two inches of growth.”